How to Get Your House Appraised in 7 Steps

 You’re selling due to special circumstances

-If you’re splitting up or selling property during a divorce, you’ll likely need to determine the value of any jointly owned real estate as part of the divorce settlement.
+If you’re splitting up or selling property during a divorce, you’ll likely need to determine the value of any jointly owned real estate as part of the settlement.
 An appraisal may also give you and your former spouse a better idea of whether one person can afford to buy out the other’s share in the home or if it should be sold.

 Divorce isn’t the only special circumstance that may require an appraisal.
 You might need one for a home you inherited with your siblings or if you have multiple owners selling a vacation home, for example.